 This was a recipe I saw on Reddit, but I can’t find it anymore.
+(EDIT: found it!)
 It’s basically 1/2 lb of TVP (dry), prepared according to a ground “beef” recipe, 1 lb of spiralized zucchini, 1 lb of diced tomatoes, and 1 lb of mushrooms, with garlic powder, salt, and Italian seasoning.
 I added some soy sauce and cumin for the TVP, and used Italian-seasoned canned diced tomatoes.

 I’ve never made something in such a large quantity on the stovetop before, it’s literally threatening to spill out of the skillet!